 Co-ops are different from other corporations.
-How they are different is generally found in the way they make decisions, interact with their owners, share profits, and raise capital.
-Choosing the right business structure is key to a successful operation.
+How?
+Generally, in the way they make decisions, interact with their owners, share profits, and raise capital.
+Choosing a business structure — the right one — is key to a successful operation.

 To assess whether a co-operative structure is right for your business, try this short questionnaire.